 5. Grow and trim a beard that suits you

 As it goes with the hair on top of your head, the style of hair on your face accommodates some face shapes better than others.
-There’s no actual rulebook here.
+There’s no actual beard style rulebook here.
 If you want to go for the Tom Hanks in Castaway look, then credit to you.
 Your answer to “how to groom a growing beard” will be easy – do nothing!
 But not everyone can pull off the long, scraggly, ungroomed beard look.

 Though the rules around grooming have become more flexible, in general, your goal should be to make your face look as oval as possible.
 For our circular and squarer headed brothers, you’ll focus on adding length and trimming the sides.
-If you have an oblong or more rectangular face, keep that beard short, and fill out your cheeks.
+If you have an oblong or more rectangular face, keep that full beard short, and fill out your cheeks.

 This is important when it comes to grooming.
 When growing out your beard, the only places you should be trimming are around the cheeks or sideburns.